 Our night got more complicated when we ran out of propane (something I had forgotten to put on my pre-camping shopping list) while I was cooking.
 Thinking I could get what I needed at the gas station, I discovered I had to wait until one of the main street stores opened in the morning.
 So much for my promise to make bacon, eggs, and sausage for breakfast.

-Our final challenge for the night was teaching our kids how to get clean in single temperature push button showers.
+Our final challenge for the night was teaching our kids how to get clean in single-temperature push-button showers.
 It didn’t help that Lydia was still recovering from her unfortunate encounter with the Arkansas ground just days earlier, her surface wounds still healing and sensitive to pressure.
-We got them just clean enough to get the “potion” dirt and bug spray off of them, thankful for push button showers that lasted longer than a couple seconds.
+We got them just clean enough to get the “potion” dirt and bug spray off of them, thankful for push-button showers that lasted longer than a couple of seconds.

 We were finally parked for more than a single night, ready for a day of exploration instead of travel.
 We just needed a solid night of sleep before we did so.